Wellington to Nantwich Railway: Present day

 The line has been converted into a footpath from Wellington to near the site of Hodnet station, from there.
 The trackbed has returned to agricultural use and the Drayton Bypass now uses a section of the line from Tern Hill to Market Drayton.
-The site of Market Drayton station is now a Tesco supermarket and a factory complex has occupied a section of the station site and trackbed although the former tunnel can still be seen from Tescos.
+The site of Market Drayton station is now a Morrison's supermarket and a factory complex has occupied a section of the station site and trackbed although the former tunnel can still be seen from Morrison's.
 The trackbed to Audlem is now agriculture and is mostly intact to Nantwich.

 Nantwich and Market Drayton Railway Society

 On New Year's Day 1992, The Market Drayton Railway Preservation Society (renamed Nantwich & Market Drayton Railway Society in 2010) was set up in order to preserve what remained of the old railway line between Nantwich and Market Drayton on the Cheshire–Shropshire Border.

-A new site would have to required for Market Drayton as the old site no longer exists now being a supermarket, while other parts of the line between Coxbank and Audlem have changed slightly since the line's heyday.
+A new site would have to required for Market Drayton as the old site no longer exists now being a supermarket, while other parts of the line between Coxbank and Audlem have changed slightly since the line's closure.

-As of April 2012 the society held meetings most months to provide talks about how a part of the line could be preserved.
+As of April 2012, the society held meetings most months to provide talks about how a part of the line could be preserved.

 The society have not been able to get backing from local councils due to the safety concerns of reopening a level crossing near Audlem.